-Microsoft Office Suite, research databases, HIPAA, HSP, strong knowledge of Federal guidance documents, CFR & GCP; NCI & CTMB guidelines, knowledge of oncology clinical trials.
+Microsoft Professional programs, including Access, Excel, Project, Planner, OneNote, Visio, research databases, HIPAA, HSP, web, strong knowledge of CFR & GCP, Federal guidance documents, NCI & CTMB guidelines, knowledge of oncology clinical trials.

 Position Time Status: Full-Time